DOMjudge/domjudge-packaging/docker/README.md

 * `CONTAINER_TIMEZONE` (defaults to `Europe/Amsterdam`): allows you to change the timezone used inside the container.
 * `DOMSERVER_BASEURL` (defaults to `http://domserver/`): base URL where the domserver can be found.
 The judgehost uses this to connect to the API. **Do not add `api` yourself, as the container will do this!**
 * `JUDGEDAEMON_USERNAME` (defaults to `judgehost`): username used to connect to the API.
 * `JUDGEDAEMON_PASSWORD` (defaults to `password`): password used to connect to the API.
-This should be the value of the `judgehost` password you wrote down earlier.
+This should be the password displayed for the `judgehost` user when the `domserver` container was started.
 Like with the mysql passwords, you can also set `JUDGEDAEMON_PASSWORD_FILE` to a path containing the password instead.
 * `DAEMON_ID` (defaults to `0`): ID of the daemon to use for this judgedaemon.
 If you start multiple judgehosts on one (physical) machine, make sure each one has a different `DAEMON_ID`.
 * `DOMJUDGE_CREATE_WRITABLE_TEMP_DIR` (defaults top `0`): if set to 1, a writable temporary directory will be created for submissions.
 This only works for DOMjudge versions >= 6.1.
 * `RUN_USER_UID_GID` (defaults to `62860`): UID/GID of the user that will submissions.
 Make sure this UID/GID is **not** used on your host OS.